-Vehicular Cyber-Physical Systems (VCPS) refer to a new generation of vehicular systems with integrated computational and physical capabilities that can interact with humans through many new modalities [1].
-While traditional vehicular systems were generally considered to be an imperceptible composition of the physical world, the VCPS actively interact with humans through communications, which yield a very tight coordination between cyber and physical resources [2].
-Therefore, when building VCPS, it is critical to consider the perceptions and reactions of the human (i.e., the drivers in the vehicles).
-The effectiveness and efficiency of the VCPS will largely depend on how the human could benefit from such a system [3].
+Vehicular Cyber-Physical Systems (VCPS) refer to a new generation of vehicular systems; VCPS integrate computational and physical capabilities that can interact with humans through many new modalities [1].
+While traditional vehicular systems were generally considered to be a common component of the physical world, VCPS actively interact with humans through communications which yield a very tight coordination between cyber and physical resources [2].
+Hence, it is critical for VCPS to consider the perceptions and reactions of humans (i.e., the drivers in the vehicles).
+The effectiveness and efficiency of VCPS depend on how humans could benefit from such a system [3].

-In this paper, we address a novel and promising application in the VCPS called roadside advertisement dissemination [4].
-Its scenario involves three basic elements: the drivers in the vehicles (the human factor), Roadside Access Points (RAPs), and shops.
-The shop wants to attract as many customers as possible, by using RAPs to disseminate electronic advertisements to the passing vehicles.
-The drivers may decide to go shopping or not, upon receiving advertisements.
-An example is shown in Fig. 1(a), where a commuter drives back home after work.
-During his/her trip home, he/she receives an interesting advertisement from a RAP, and then decides to detour to the shop with the purchasing potential.
-We observe that the driver may give up going shopping if the extra detour distance to the shop is large.
-This is because the shopping interest cannot overcome a long and tiring journey.
-On the other hand, if the shop is on the way home, the drivers are more likely to stop by, since it takes only a little extra time.
-Here, we focus on the scenario with one shop, since our model can be easily extended to scenarios with multiple shops (as discussed later).
+In this paper, we address a novel and promising application in VCPS called roadside advertisement dissemination [4].
+Its application involves three basic elements: the drivers in the vehicles (the human factor), Roadside Access Points (RAPs), and shopkeepers.
+The shopkeeper wants to attract as many customers as possible, by using RAPs to disseminate electronic advertisements to passing vehicles.
+The drivers may decide to go shopping or not upon receiving advertisements, depending on the detour distance.
+An example is shown in Fig. 1(a), where commuters drive home after work.
+During their trip home, they receive an advertisement from an RAP, and then, decide to detour to the shop.
+We observe that the driver may not shop if the detour distance to the shop is too large.
+This is because the desire to shop does not outweigh the cost of the journey.
+If the shop is on the driver's way home, he or she may stop by due to convenience.
+We focus on the scenario with one shop; however, our model can be easily extended to scenarios with multiple shops.

-Fig. 1.
+Figure 1.
 The scenario of the roadside advertisement dissemination.

-As shown in Fig. 1(b), there are some traffic flows on the streets.
-Each traffic flow represents a certain number of people that drive back home from work.
-Given a fixed number of RAPs and the traffic distribution that can be obtained from the historical record, we focus on optimizing the RAP placement for the shop, as to maximally attract potential customers.
-Our problem is a non-trivial extension of traditional coverage problems, where we use RAPs to cover the traffic flows.
-Then, there exists a tradeoff between the traffic density and the detour probability for the RAP placement problem.
+Fig. 1(b) shows some traffic flows on the streets.
+Each traffic flow represents a group of commuters traveling home from work.
+Given a fixed number of RAPs and the traffic distribution that can be obtained from the previous records, we focus on optimizing the RAP placement for the shopkeeper, as to maximally attract potential customers.
+Our problem is a non-trivial extension of traditional coverage problems, the difference being that we use RAPs to cover the traffic flows.
+A tradeoff exists between the traffic density and the detour probability for the RAP placement problem.
 Let us consider the placement of only one RAP in Fig. 1(b).
-If we place the RAP at V_1 (nearby the shop), then this RAP can only cover the traffic flow 2, while the traffic flow 1 is not covered.
-On the other hand, if we place the RAP at V_2 , then the detour distance is large.
-Although both the traffic flows 1 and 2 are covered, the corresponding drivers are not likely to go shopping, due to a large detour distance.
+If we place the RAP at V_1 near the shop, then this RAP can only cover traffic flow 2, while traffic flow 1 is not covered.
+On the other hand, if we place the RAP at V_2 , although both traffic flows 1 and 2 are covered, the nearby drivers are not likely to go shopping, due to a large detour distance.
 Our problem becomes more challenging when placing multiple RAPs.
 Let us consider the placement of two RAPs in Fig. 1(b).
 Suppose these two RAPs are placed at V_1 and V_2 , respectively.
-Then, the RAP at V_2 becomes meaningless for the drivers in the traffic flow 2, since the RAP at V_1 provides a smaller detour distance for those drivers.
-Redundant advertisements do not provide extra shopping interest for the human.
-If a driver decides not to go shopping for a smaller detour distance, then he/she would not go shopping for a larger detour distance.
-Accordingly, the geographical density of RAPs should also be controlled.
+Then, the RAP at V_2 is meaningless for the drivers in traffic flow 2, since the RAP at V_1 provides a smaller detour distance for those drivers.
+Redundant advertisements do not provide additional shopping incentives.
+If a driver decides not to go shopping despite a smaller detour distance, then they would not go shopping with a larger detour distance.
+Accordingly, the geographical distribution of RAPs should also be controlled.